HomeBlog

 Structure, not word count, decides the citation.

 The evidence is specific.
-Princeton's 2024 GEO study found Quotation Addition lifted AI visibility by up to 43%, Statistics Addition by up to 33%, and citing sources by up to 28%, so evidence density beats prose length.
+Princeton's 2024 GEO study found that adding quotations, statistics, and cited sources lifted AI visibility by up to 40%, so evidence density beats prose length.
 Seer Interactive found nearly 65% of AI citations target content published within the past year, with almost 90% pulling from the last 3 years.
 Yext found 86% of AI citations come from brand-managed sources, with 44% from first-party sites and 42% from listings.

 Off-site trust is not a minor factor in our own data either.
 Across the citations AI engines pull when answering our tracked B2B lead generation prompts, YouTube, Reddit, Clutch, and LinkedIn together account for more combined citations than any single brand-owned domain in the category, including ours (source: Intelligent Resourcing AEO Tracker, geo_cited_domains, live data, July 7, 2026).
 Schema and answer-first structure win the on-site half of the equation.
 Off-site presence on the platforms engines already trust wins the rest.